nerodrakar/documentador/teste/keys_to_lower.md

 <br>

 <p align = "justify">
-    This function converts the keys of a dictionary to lowercase.
+    This function converts the keys of a Dictionary to lowercase.

 </p>